codefilarete/stalactite/README.md

 ```
 And then use one of the subclasses of [PlatformTransactionManagerConnectionProvider](spring-integration/src/main/java/org/codefilarete/stalactite/sql/spring/PlatformTransactionManagerConnectionProvider.java) as the datasource of your Stalactite `PersistenceContext` by giving it your Spring `PlatformTransactionManger`.

+---

-# Documentation
+# 📖 Documentation

-The API documentation, and more, is available at [Codefilarete web site](https://www.codefilarete.org/stalactite-doc/2.0.0/)
+Detailed guides and API references are available at the **[Codefilarete Official Site](https://www.codefilarete.org/stalactite-doc/2.0.0/)**.